fordsfords/safe_atoi/README.md

 But note that the macro has evolved since that blog post was written.

-The C program "safe_atoi.c" tests the macro, but you should use it by simply copy/pasting the macro into your own source files.
+The C program "safe_atoi.c" tests the macro, but you should use it by simply copy/pasting the macro from safe_atoi.h into your own source files.

 Here's an example usage:
 ````c